PP16/PP16.github.io/_posts/blog 2.md

 I used engagement when my shooting code didn't work.
 Instead of doing nothing and being lazy because my code didn’t work, I engaged,focused and tried on it and in the end figured out that I was missing the option 'change y by…’!

 I could've focused more on my work(which would improve my progress) but a few times I was put off by failure.
 In the future I need to change my attitude to failure and persevere at all times and not just sometimes.
-I will do this by keep on playing with options for my code rather than just giving up.
+I will do this by keep on playing with options for my code rather than just giving up!